sCrypt-Inc/scryptTS-docs/docs/tutorials/oracle.md

     )
     assert(exchangeRate.symbol == this.symbol, 'Wrong symbol.')

-    // Include output that pays the winner. const outAmount = this.ctx.utxo.value // Include all sats from contract instance. const winner =
+    // Decide winner and check their signature. const winner =
-        exchangeRate.price >= this.targetPrice ? this.alicePkh : this.bobPkh
+        exchangeRate.price >= this.targetPrice
-    const out = Utils.buildPublicKeyHashOutput(winner, outAmount)
-    assert(this.ctx.hashOutputs == hash256(out), 'hashOutputs mismatch')
+            ? this.alicePubKey
+            : this.bobPubKey
+    assert(this.checkSig(winnerSig, winner))
 }
 ```